 Fish Tacos And Life Lessons

-After spending over 20 years in California and ONLY traveling to beach destinations on vacations, I have slowly become an expert and certainly a connoisseur of fish tacos.
-Fish tacos are representative of a culture, enjoyed by surfers, fisherman, watermen and other sea loving mammals – yup I’m also talking about Large Marge sitting at the end of your local harbor bar crushing Budweisers.
+After spending over 20 years in California and traveling exclusively to beach destinations on vacations, I have slowly become an culinary expert and certainly a connoisseur of fish tacos.
+Fish tacos are representative of a culture, enjoyed by surfers, fisherman, watermen and other sea loving mammals – yup I’m also talking about Big Larry sitting at the end of your local harbor bar crushing Budweisers.

 The cool thing about fish tacos is that they are like a Bob Dylan song.
-The recipe has been borrowed many times but often improved, like Jimi Hendrix singing All Along The Watchtower, or Axl Rose singing Knocking On Heavens Door.
+The recipe has been borrowed many times and often improved.
+Think Jimi Hendrix singing All Along The Watchtower, or Axl Rose singing Knocking On Heavens Door.
 It’s what we do here in America, we take an idea and make it better, sometimes legally and sometimes not, (err … Zuckerberg).

-Like we do with everything else, Americans have taken that recipe and bastardized it to the point where you can no longer see, let alone taste the fish.
-There are however some restaurants that maintain some quality & consistency and that’s what this article is about – maintaining quality and consistency in your life, which is best portrayed in your approach to the almighty fish taco.
+Like we do with everything, many American eateries have taken that recipe and bastardized it to the point where you can no longer see, let alone taste the fish.
+There are however some restaurants that maintain some quality & consistency and the dignity of the fish taco.
+That’s what this article is about – maintaining quality and consistency in your life, which is best portrayed in your approach to the almighty fish taco.

 Here are the essential soul ingredients that should be present in your fish taco recipe.

-Corn Tortilla – Gotta be traditional.
-Flour tortillas are about as authentic as (bleached) white rice.
+- Corn Tortilla – Gotta be traditional.
+Flour tortillas are about as authentic as white rice.

-Mahi Mahi – You need a white fish, preferably Mahi Mahi, Ahi works too.
-I personally go grilled or blackened but I know some fatties ..
-I mean foodies, that prefer deep fried, which is tasty.
+- Mahi Mahi – You need a white fish, preferably Mahi Mahi, Ahi is nice too.
+I personally go grilled or blackened but I know some fatties … I mean foodies, that prefer deep fried, which is tasty but certainly not healthy.

 What Doesn’t Belong in Your Baja Fish Tacos:

-The tried and true soul surfers use an oversized tortilla and char both sides on the grill so you get a slight crunch when you bite into it.
-Cholula is always recommended by The Rugged Male.
+The true fish taco aficionados use an oversized tortilla and char both sides on the grill so you get a slight crunch when you bite into it.
+Cholula is always recommended.